 In an exhibit-format treatment with provocative photos from around the world, Overdevelopment, Overpopulation, Overshoot (OVER) moves beyond insider debates and tired old arguments (yes, population numbers AND consumption both matter).
 The series of photo essays illuminating the range and depth of the damage that human numbers and behavior have caused to the Earth are framed by heartfelt, provocative essays by human rights, population, and conservation experts, as well as an opening parable and closing parable redux by editor Tom Butler.
-This amazing book retails for $50, or you can request free books to speak out about these issues!

 Tom is the Editorial Projects Director for the Foundation for Deep Ecology and president of the Northeast Wilderness Trust.
 His books include Wildlands Philanthropy and ENERGY: Overdevelopment and the Delusion of Endless Growth.